cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 .. java:method:: public double meanTimeBetweenVmFaultsInMinutes(DatacenterBroker broker)
    :outertype: HostFaultInjection

-   Computes the current Mean Time Between host Failures (MTBF) in minutes for a given broker, considering only its VMs which are affected by failures.
+   Computes the current Mean Time Between host Failures (MTBF) in minutes, which affected VMs from a given broker.
 It uses a straightforward way to compute the MTBF.
 Since it's stored the VM recovery times, it's possible to use such values to make easier the MTBF computation, different from the Hosts MTBF.

    :param broker: the broker to get the MTBF for
    :return: the current mean time (in minutes) between Host failures (MTBF) or zero if no VM was destroyed due to Host failure